chef/automate/components/docs-chef-io/content/automate/ha_aws_cert_mngr.md

     weight = 230
 +++

-This page explains how to use the **AWS Certificate Manager (ACM)** console to generate a public ACM certificate to create a Load Balancer (LB).
+This page explains how to use the **AWS Certificate Manager (ACM)** console to generate a public ACM certificate for your domain.

 You can either generate a new public certificate or copy an existing Amazon Resource Name (ARN) value of the certificate of your selected region in the AWS console.